IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_global_load_balancer.rst

     (Required for new resource) name

+  fallback_pool_id (True, str, None)
+    (Required for new resource) fallback pool ID

   description (False, str, None)
     Description for the load balancer instance

-  proxied (False, bool, False)
+  enabled (False, bool, True)
-    set to true if proxy needs to be enabled
+    set to true of LB needs to enabled

-  cis_id (True, str, None)
-    (Required for new resource) CIS instance crn

   id (False, str, None)